dandresky/inventory-classifier/README.md

 For classifying empty vs. non-empty bins, I screen the dataset selecting all images with empty bins and then randomly selecting an equal number of images from the rest of the dataset.
 There are approximately 10k empty bin images.

 For counting items I employ a similar screening process, selecting all empty bin images, and then randomly selecting an equal number of images from 1-item bins, 2-item bins, and so on.
-This strategy work up to 11 items in a bin.
+This strategy works up to 11 items in a bin.
 Quantities higher than 11 have fewer images than empty bins but I won't attempt to count in this capstone project.

 # Project Overview